 For gameplay sliders, the changes that you’ll be making are mostly within the user gameplay customization and CPU gameplay customization sections.

-For the former, replicate the adjusted settings in the images attached below
+For the former, replicate the adjusted settings below:

 I’ve also adjusted the positioning of the players off the ball and improved the ability of the goalkeepers.